 The default fund you select must be a complying super fund that meets the various regulatory requirements and obligations for default funds.
 It must also be registered by the Australian Prudential Regulation Authority (APRA) to offer a MySuper product.

-Which super funds are acceptable?
+Which super funds are acceptable as default funds?

 1. Complying funds